Million dollar babies among Kanye West’s campaign ideas

 Rapper Kanye West delivered a lengthy monologue touching on various topics from abortion and religion to international trade and licensing deals in his first event since declaring himself a presidential candidate.

-Still, whether he’s actually seeking the United States’ highest office remains a question.
+Still, whether he is actually seeking the United States’ highest office remains a question.

 West said while he believed abortion should be legal, financial incentives to help struggling mothers could be a way to discourage the practice.